aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 A quick note: Unix IS CASE SENSITIVE.
 Thus, foo, Foo, FOO, and FoO are all different, and allowable, file names.
 This causes problems with Windows, which sees all those names as the same thing.
 So be careful about your cases!

-### Loading a command shell ###
+### Loading a terminal ###

-First, you need to load up a command shell.
+First, you need to load up a terminal.
 For those who have used the Windows command prompt, it is a somewhat similar interface.

 - With VirtualBox and Gnome, it's an icon on the toolbar on the left-hand side of the desktop
 - With Virtualbox and KDE, it's the black icon with a greater-than sign in it on the bottom-left